 One thing to note about this recipe: it makes a lot of topping.
 Each bite will be about half topping, half sweet potato.
 I like it that way, but I realize not everyone does.
 If you like less topping, simply cut the topping ingredients in half and cook as written in the recipe.

-In need of other recipes to serve at your holiday gathering?
-I’ve got several ideas for you:
+In need of other gluten free holiday recipes to serve at your next gathering?
+Check these out:

 - How to make an Awesome Gluten Free Cheese Board